 2 bay leaves

-4. To the beans, add the tomatoes, salt, pepper, chicken stock and water to cover.
-Stir the beans to combine and add the bay leaves.
-Turn the heat to low and cover the beans with a lid, leaving it slightly a jar.
+2. Add smoked pork shank or hock and soaked beans.
+Add tomatoes, salt, pepper, chicken stock and water to cover.
+Stir beans to combine and add bay leaves.
+Turn heat to low and cover beans with a lid, leaving it slightly a jar.
 Cook for 3 hours, stirring occasionally.
-Remove the lid and break the pork apart with a wooden spoon, removing the bone before serving.
+Remove lid and break pork apart with a wooden spoon, removing bone before serving.

-5. Serve the beans family style, straight from the pot.
+3. Serve Ranchero Beans family style, straight from pot.
 Enjoy!